Hwerow/FermWatch/README.md

 **Important** I am a brewer and author, I write books on recreating historic beers - **NOT a PROGRAMMER** - as will be obvious from inspection of the code.
 # Project
 The FermWatch project was very much inspired by ZeSlammy’s iSpindHub project where the iSpindel readout was displayed on a small tft screen. https://github.com/ZeSlammy/iSpindHub
 Initially, I just wanted a bigger screen for my BrewPiLess, but interfacing the ILI9341 proved to be too hard for me.
 Then I developed FermWatch as a standalone unit  to show BrewPiLess data and iSpindel data from Brewfather plus some derived functions.
+# Limitations
+FermWatch works with **ONE** batch in Brewfather, with its status set to **Fermenting** If you attach your iSpindel to BrewPiless then forward to Brewfather, rather than forwarding to Brewfather direct you might get interesting results!
 # Software issues and change requests
 Please do not expect any form of support.
 I am a brewer not a coder/programmer!
 It has taken me 4 months to reach this stage where I think that it is working and stable enough to release.
 It works with the hardware, as described.
 # Main Prerequisites